-He is experienced with all forms of business matters, including business startups, planning, organization and reorganization, limited liability companies, corporations and partnerships.
+JD is experienced with all business matters, including business startups, planning, organization and reorganization, limited liability companies, corporations and partnerships.
 He serves as General Counsel to several small businesses.
-He also understands the difficulties individuals and small businesses face when unseen financial crisis strike, and has extensive experience with Chapter 7, Chapter 13 and Chapter 11 bankruptcy cases, state court receiverships, and formal and informal extensions, compositions and workkouts.
+He also understands the difficulties individuals and small businesses face when unseen financial crisis strike and has extensive experience with Chapter 7, Chapter 13 and Chapter 11 bankruptcy cases, state court receiverships, and formal and informal extensions, compositions and workkouts.

-He routinely volunteers his services for clients of the Clark County Volunteer Lawyers Program and provided a free advice clinic to students at Clark College, in Vancouver, Washington, for more than 25 years.
+He has routinely volunteered his services for clients of the Clark County Volunteer Lawyers Program and provided a free advice clinic to students at Clark College, in Vancouver, Washington, for more than 25 years.

 - The Pacific Foundation For Blind Children, a charitable organization dedicated to broadening and enhancing educational and employment opportunities for persons who are blind or visually impaired.
 Board of Trustees, July 1995 to present (President 1995–2005, Chairman of the Board 2005–2009).

 - Interservice Walk And Knock for Clark County, Washington, one of the largest one–day food drives in the United States.
 Area Captain, 1995 to present.

 - The Vancouver Lions Club, Vancouver, Washington, 1990 to present.
 President, 1998–1999 and 2006–2007; Secretary, 1996–1997, 2010– Treasurer, 1992– Director, 1999–2012.
 Lion of the Year, 1993–94, 1994–95, 1997–98, 2001–02, 2002–03, 2004–05 and 2010–11.
 Melvin Jones Fellowship, Lions Clubs Intrenational Foundation, 2007.